Abbott’s tweet trolls Dallas Cowboys kicker - NewsBreak

 During America’s Team game against the San Francisco 49ers on Sunday, Abbott turned to Twitter to say he could kick as good as Mahe r, who had been struggling through “the yips,” missing field goal after field goal in the playoffs.

 On Sunday, the kicker didn’t seem to have the confidence of the team’s coach, who kept Maher on the sideline after he missed an extra point, even as the team faced a fourth and five in field goal range while trailing by 3 points.
-Ultimately, Maher did see action in the game and did make two successful field goal attempts.Analysis: Defense still wins in the NFL playoffs
+Ultimately, Maher did see action in the game and did make two successful field goal attempts.49ers beat Cowboys to advance to NFC title game

 San Francisco won 19-12.